gowon-bot/gowon/README.md

 - DunsterJR for making the profile picture, and for the friends plays idea
 - mypetrobot for building the `Who Knows?` bot, the backbone and inspiration for this bot
-- Frikandel, for being a great influence and always ready to help
+- Frikandel, for being a great influence and always ready to help ([Go checkout .fmbot!](https://github.com/fmbot-discord/fmbot))
+- Ish, for being cool overall 😎 ([Go checkout Chuu!](https://github.com/ishwi/discordBot))
 - Last.fm, for making a great platform <3